lawliet89/ansible-ca-store/README.md

 ### Variables

 - `certificate`: Path to the certificate on the host machine.
-The file name of the certificate will be used as-is.
-The file extension **MUST BE** `.crt`.
+- `certificate_rename`: File name to rename the certificate to on the target machine.